-Provided regularly, these subtle treatments help to balance the way we experience and react to the environment and other people.
+Provided regularly they help to balance the way we experience and react to the environment and other people.
 This includes from the way foods effect us through to stress caused by the pressure of work, school and relationships.
-As simple as these therapeutic applications may seem, they have a powerful effect on our whole being and in some cases are much greater impact than medications taken by mouth.
+Click here to link a document by 'Developing the Self Developing the World' that introduces using these therapeutic applications for the care and development of the senses.

 The treatments have been described as bringing about "tangible" changes that the patient feels themselves do out of their own healing capacity rather than by a practitioner or a medication.